 The Stroganoff paper bag story

 Early in our marriage and at the very beginning of my cookery journey, we entertained my wife’s good friend and her husband.
 She was a home economics teacher and a highly accomplished cook, he was a rather serious mathematician.
 Although I had eaten many of my mother’s beef Stroganoffs, I never cooked cooked one myself.
 Still, I thought it would be good to demonstrate my interest in cooking and volunteered to make it for our guests.
 At the time, the traditional way to prepare the steak for Stroganoff, was to cut the meat in cubes (not strips) and coat in flour using a paper bag.
 I duly put a little flour in a paper bag, followed by a big handful of wet cubed steak.
 The flour only helped to clump the meat together in a large sticky ball, which immediately attached itself to every part of the paper bag.
-Aghast at my ineptitude and the calamity unfolding in my hands, I started to panic, just as our guest, the expert cook, popped into the kitchen for a chat.
-Not wanting to confess my predicament, or expose my nascent cookery skills, I attentively engaged in a friendly conversation, all the while, nonchalantly picking tiny pieces of paper bag cemented to the messy mass of meat, hoping that I could pass it off as just a normal part of technique for making Stroganoff.
-Happily the dinner turned out fine.
-We were all too polite to discuss the incident during the night.
-However, in later years we would often remember the night I tried to flour steak in a paper bag and we’d laugh out loud uncontrollably.
+Aghast at my ineptitude – and the calamity unfolding in my hands – I started to panic, just as our guest, the expert cook, popped into the kitchen for a chat.
+Not wanting to confess my predicament, or expose my nascent cookery skills, I attentively engaged in a friendly conversation, all the while, nonchalantly picking tiny pieces of paper bag cemented to the messy mass of meat, hoping that I could pass it off as normal technique for making Stroganoff.
+Happily the final dish turned out fine.
+We were all too polite to discuss the incident during the meal, however, in later years we would often remember the time I tried to flour steak in a paper bag and end up in fits of laughter.
 It was one of the most embarrassing moments in my life – but also one of the funniest.